 Gaga & Yoga

-The Gaga & Yoga workshop is offered in a package that includes the workshop, daily breakfast & lunch and 6-night accommodation in family hotels in the near-by village of Ambelas:
+The Gaga & Yoga workshop is offered in a package that includes the workshop, 6-night accommodation in family hotels in the near-by village of Ambelas and daily breakfast & lunch.

-For more details & registration please contact us through the ‘More info‘ button above.
+For more details, registration & reservations please contact us through the ‘More Info‘ button above, or write to: email@example.com

 Tao’s Center is happy to present a unique Gaga & Yoga workshop in the island of Paros, Greece.

 Yoga by Ouvi Lifshitz is a methodological practice without a method.
 Being one of Israel’s leading yoga teachers, she teaches yoga practice in an organized-methodological way without belonging to any particular school of yoga.
-For more about Ouvi Lifshitz check her teacher page.
+Read more about Ouvi Lifshitz in her teacher page.

-The 5-day workshop daily schedule includes morning yoga practice, noon & afternoon Gaga sessions, evening meditation, breakfast, lunch and free Island time.
-On June 18th, 20:00, an open Gaga Intro will take place, free of charge.
+The 5-day workshop daily schedule includes morning yoga practice, noon & afternoon Gaga sessions, evening meditation, light breakfast, lunch and free Island time.
+On September 6, 19:00, an open Gaga Intro will take place, free of charge.

 More about the workshop content